Stillpoint-Software/.github/profile/README.md

     - If/else conditions

 - Hyperbee.Json: `Hyperbee.Json` is a high-performance JSONPath parser for .NET, that supports both `JsonElement` and `JsonNode`.
 The library is designed to be quick and extensible, allowing support for other JSON document types.
+   - JsonPath engine supporting:
     - High Performance.
     - Supports both `JsonElement`, and `JsonNode`.
     - Deferred execution queries with `IEnumerable`.
     - Focus on consensus implementation.
     - Extendable to support additional JSON document types and functions.

 - Hyperbee.Resources: Provides a dependency injection pattern for embedded resources